 “Nobody says that anymore,” the old man continued.
 “Nobody remembers.
 Now to see something real you have to pay a fortune for star lenses, planet lenses, nebula lenses, even a special lens just to see the moon.
 Robbie isn’t filled with wonder looking at a real planet.
 An animation by a graphic artist holds his interest more.
 It’s been happening since that shell went up.
 We’re not exploring.
 We don’t go into space or the deep ocean.
 Nobody has invented anything new in decades.
 Nobody wants to.
 Our wonder is fed to us and used to sell shoes.”

 “Oh, please don’t tell me you buy that research about how the shell is a conspiracy to crush the human spirit,” said Joseph.

-"It's not a conspiracy, but it happened, just like we were afraid of.
-All those old news broadcasts of riots in the streets and people waving signs that said Save Our Stars, The Sky Is Not For Sale.
+“It’s not a conspiracy, but it happened, just like we were afraid of.
+All those old news broadcasts of riots in the streets and people waving signs that said Save Our Stars and The Sky Is Not for Sale.
 I was one of them.
-I'd still be doing it today if I could."
+I’d still be doing it today if I could.”